mlc-ai/mlc-llm/docs/deploy/rest.rst

 ------------------------------------------------

-   Get a response from MLC-Chat using a prompt, either with or without streaming.
+   Get a response from MLC-LLM using a prompt, either with or without streaming.

 **Chat Completion Request Object**